Sleepy Hollow (film): Critical responseSleepy Hollow received positive reviews from critics, who praised its direction, screenplay, visual effects, musical score, and the performances of the cast. The review aggregator website Rotten Tomatoes reported that the film had approval rating based on reviews, with an average rating of . According to its consensus, "It isn't Tim Burton's best work, but Sleepy Hollow entertains with its stunning visuals and creepy atmosphere." On Metacritic, the film has a weighted average score of 65 out of 100 from 35 reviews, indicating "generally favorable reviews". Audiences polled by CinemaScore gave the film a "B−" grade on a scale of A+ to F.

-Roger Ebert praised Johnny Depp's performance and Tim Burton's methods of visual design.
+Roger Ebert gave it 3.5 stars out of 4 and said: "This is the best-looking horror film since Coppola's Bram Stoker's Dracula".
+He praised Johnny Depp's performance and Tim Burton's methods of visual design.
 "Johnny Depp is an actor able to disappear into characters," Ebert continued, "never more readily than in one of Burton's films."
 Richard Corliss wrote, in his review for Time, "Burton's richest, prettiest, weirdest [film] since Batman Returns.
 The simple story bends to his twists, freeing him for an exercise in high style."

-David Sterritt of The Christian Science Monitor highly praised Burton's filmmaking and the high-spirited acting of cast, but believed Andrew Kevin Walker's writing was too repetitious and formulaic for the third act.
+David Sterritt of The Christian Science Monitor gave praise to filmmaking and the high-spirited acting of cast, but believed Andrew Kevin Walker's writing was too repetitious and formulaic for the third act.

 Owen Gleiberman from Entertainment Weekly wrote Sleepy Hollow is "a choppily plotted crowd-pleaser that lacks the seductive, freakazoid alchemy of Burton's best work."
 Gleiberman compared the film to The Mummy, and said "it feels like every high-powered action climax of the last 10 years.
 Personally, I'd rather see Burton so intoxicated by a movie that he lost his head."

-Andrew Johnston of Time Out New York wrote: "Like the best of Burton's films, Sleepy Hollow takes place in a world so richly imagined that, despite its abundant terrors, you can't help wanting to step through the screen."
+Andrew Johnston of Time Out New York wrote "[l]ike the best of Burton's films, Sleepy Hollow takes place in a world so richly imagined that, despite its abundant terrors, you can't help wanting to step through the screen."
 Mick LaSalle, writing in the San Francisco Chronicle, criticized Burton's perceived image as a creative artist.
 "All Sleepy Hollow has going for it is art direction, and even in that it falls back on cliché."

-Doug Walker linked the film to the Hammer Films style of horror cinematography, considering it an homage to those movies, comparing the usage of dignified British actors, choices in color and movie sets and character relations.
-Walker gave it the merit of recreating the "very specific genre" of Hammer Films, citing the skill and "clever casting" Burton used to manage this.

 Jonathan Rosenbaum from the Chicago Reader called Sleepy Hollow "a ravishing visual experience, a pretty good vehicle for some talented American and English actors," but concluded that the film was a missed opportunity to depict an actual representation of the short story.
 "Burton's fidelity is exclusively to the period feeling he gets from disreputable Hammer horror films and a few images culled from Ichabod and Mr. Toad.
 When it comes to one of America's great stories, Burton obviously couldn't care less."